ParanoidUser/codewars-handbook/kata/7-kyu/how-many-urinals-are-free/README.md

 In men's public toilets with urinals, there is this unwritten rule that you leave at least one urinal free between you and the next person peeing.
-For example if their are 3 urinals and one person is already peeing in the left one, you will choose the urinal on the right and not the one in the middle.
+For example if there are 3 urinals and one person is already peeing in the left one, you will choose the urinal on the right and not the one in the middle.
 That means that a maximum of 3 people can pee at the same time on public toilets with 5 urinals when following this rule (Only 2 if the first person pees into urinal 2 or 4).